lgili/SpiceLab/docs/plots.md

 # Plotting

-CAT ships interactive Plotly helpers for common visualization tasks.
+Circuit Toolkit ships interactive Plotly helpers for common visualization tasks.
 Each helper returns a `VizFigure`, which wraps the underlying Plotly figure and exposes `show()`, `to_html()`, and `to_image()` convenience methods.